oskardudycz/event-driven.io/content/posts/2024-05-18--docker_compose_profiles/index.pl.md

 **In my [Event Sourcing .NET samples repository](https://github.com/oskardudycz/EventSourcing.NetCore), I'm trying to cover multiple aspects, tools, ways to build Event Sourcing, CQRS and Event-Driven systems.** I'm using:
 - Marten (so Postgres) and EventStoreDB as example event stores,
 - Postgres and Elasticsearch as read model stores,
-- Kafka as a messaging system to show the integration between services,
+- Kafka used for integration between services,
 - UI tools like PgAdmin and Kafka UI to easier investigate sample data.

 **Multiple samples are using those services in various configurations.**